-Oman ( Arabic: عمان), officially the Sultanate of Oman (Arabic: سلطنة عُمان), is an Arab country on the south-eastern coast of the Arabian Peninsula.
-Holding a strategically important position at the mouth of the Persian Gulf, the country is bordered by the United Arab Emirates to the northwest, Saudi Arabia to the west , and Yemen to the southwest, and shares marine borders with Iran and Pakistan.
-The coast is formed by the Arabian Sea on the southeast and the Gulf of Oman on the northeast.
-The Madha and Musandam exclaves are surrounded by the UAE on their land borders, with the Strait of Hormuz (which it shares with Iran) and Gulf of Oman forming Musandam’s coastal boundaries.
+Oman (Arabic: عُمان), officially the Sultanate of Oman (Arabic: سلطنة عُمان), is a stunning country located on the southeastern coast of the Arabian Peninsula.
+With a strategic position at the mouth of the Persian Gulf, Oman shares borders with the United Arab Emirates (UAE) to the northwest, Saudi Arabia to the west, and Yemen to the southwest.
+The country also has marine borders with Iran and Pakistan.
+The coastline is formed by the Arabian Sea to the southeast and the Gulf of Oman to the northeast.

 1. Types of Visa for Passport holders of countries listed in table below